step-security-bot/mpg/docs/index.md

     docker run --rm mcornick/mpg
     ```

+    !!!
+Note

+    Some previous releases of the container image were signed with [Cosign](https://docs.sigstore.dev/cosign/overview/).
+This feature has been reverted for the time being, but I hope to return it to the build in the future.

 === "Binaries and RPM/DEB/APK packages"

     I maintain binary releases on GitHub [here](https://github.com/mcornick/mpg/releases).
 As of version 1.0.21, releases are built for macOS (universal), Linux (i386, amd64, arm64, and armv6) and Windows (i386, amd64).